 To receive Tyler's analysis directly via email, please SIGN UP HERE

-In addition to the technical focus around multiple support-zones, we should keep an eye on retail sentiment, which favors more upside price action.
-Further upside is currently aligned with our Speculative Sentiment Index or SSI for now.
+In addition to the technical focus, we should keep an eye on retail sentiment as the downside is beginning to align with our Speculative Sentiment Index or SSI for now.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.